ICA-EGAD/RiC-O/docs/migrating-data-from-RIC-O-v0.2-to-v1.0.md

 ### Warning

-**Suppose you want to be able, in your dataset, to use the property path quoted in the caption of Figure 2 above (`rico:thingIsSourceOfRelation/rico:leadershipRelation_role/rico:relationHasTarget`), and any similar property path involving some `*_role` property, directly in SPARQL queries, in order to traverse the relations you have instantiated**.
+Suppose you want to be able, in your dataset, to use the property path quoted in the caption of Figure 2 above (`rico:thingIsSourceOfRelation/rico:leadershipRelation_role/rico:relationHasTarget`), and any similar property path involving some `*_role` property, directly in SPARQL queries, in order to traverse the relations you have instantiated.

 Most of graph databases do not support for now the OWL 2 `owl:hasSelf` declaration that is included in the definition or the Relation classes.
 So they cannot infer the triple that uses the `*_role` property and connects the instance of the Relation class to itself, from the assertion that the instance is a Relation (for example, if you assert that an entity is a `rico:LeadershipRelation`, the graph database you use will most probably not be able to infer the triple that connects this instance of the `rico:LeadershipRelation` to itself using `rico:leadershipRelation_role`).